 So, this was the first step, training my vision to see the high-resolution image on the retina.
 I observed that the depth perception was almost always there, it seems that the brain can compute the information in amazing ways, and provide a clear perception.
 E.g. when I set my focus inside the butterfly shape, and want to dive deeper into a higher resolution by focusing on a filament with rgb nuances, I lock the focused attention toward a fixed position (a fixed resolution), and then, using diffuse attention, I explore the depth between the retina and the lensing system.
 Well, the higher the resolution, the larger the perceived distance.
 Sometimes, I can focus on a part of a filament, and then the distance to the liquid on the cornea seems like, kilometers away.

 I am amazed how the brain can compute depths, when mixed with my cognitive knowledge on position.
 It seems that there is so much information processing available, and even one bit of new information about a position (e.g. this is closer than that) can make the brain adjust the vision.

-To adjust the micro-movements, I like to use my finger, placed in from of the eye at a 10-15 cm., but the position of the finger is right near the main butterfly shape, and the finger-margin over-imposes onto the rgb reflections filaments (the butterfly is also rgb, but with many white light area, while the filaments around are just rgb).
+To adjust the micro-movements, I liked to use my finger, placed in from of the eye at a 10-15 cm., but the position of the finger is right near the main butterfly shape, and the finger-margin over-imposes onto the rgb reflections filaments (the butterfly is also rgb, but with many white light area, while the filaments around are just rgb).
 This makes the filaments to appear clearly as closer, and in front of the finger (I only use the margin of the finger, like 5% of the finger).